Shougo/defx.nvim/README.md

 ## Note: Python3 must be enabled before updating remote plugins
-If Defx was installed prior to Python support being added to Neovim, `:UpdateRemotePlugins` should be executed manually in order to enable auto-completion.
+If Defx was installed prior to Python support being added to Neovim, `:UpdateRemotePlugins` should be executed manually.

 ## Configuration Examples